 - 3 cloves garlic, minced

 - 1-2 jalapeno peppers (optional, for extra heat)

 - 3 cans black beans, rinsed and drained (2 cans if you want it less thick)

 - 2 tsp apple cider vinegar

 - optional toppings: chopped fresh cilantro, crumbled corn tortilla chips, jalapeño, diced avocados, Follow Your Heart sour cream and/or shredded cheese

-- In a large pot on medium heat, add the olive oil/vegan magic, cook til translucent.
-Then add the onions and top with spices, jalapeño, adobo sauce, and cook til translucent.
-Then lastly add the the beans, bay leaf, and broth.
+- In a large pot on medium heat, add the oil and onion, cook til translucent.
+Then add the carrots, garlic, and spices, salt/pepper, and adobo peppers with sauce, and cook for an additional 5-7 minutes.
+Then lastly add the the beans, bay leaf, liquid smoke, apple cider vinegar, and broth.
 Let everything marinate on low/med for 1hr or more so the flavors can combine. (the longer the better)

 - Serve warm and top with your desired faves!

-- If too thick, add more vegetable broth, if too watery add arrowroot or flour
+If too thick, add more vegetable broth, if too watery add more black beans